Home Renovation: Tips for How Avoiding Lead Dust When Doing Repairs Yourself

 - Mop floors with plenty of rinse water before removing plastic from doors, windows, and vents.

 - Use a wash bucket and a rinse bucket using disposable rags and be sure not to double dip the rags.
 Work horizontal surfaces from top to floor.
 Work your way out of the room doing about a three-foot section at a time, once with the soap water and once with the rinse bucket.
 You must dispose of rags each time for a thorough cleaning.

-- Concrete floors are sometimes better to paint after cleaning as surface is porous and lead dust is sometimes hard to remove.
-Hardwood floors are better to seal since they are porous and retain lead dust.
+- Concrete floors are sometimes better painted after cleaning as they are porous and lead dust is hard to remove.
+Hardwood floors should be sealed; they are porous and also retain lead dust.

-This blog covers some of the basics of protecting your family from lead dust during DIY home repairs and renovations.
-There are many more government-provided guidelines and recommendations available:
+This blog covers some basics of protecting your family from lead dust during DIY home repairs and renovations.
+There are many government written guidelines and recommendations available:

 Who is Healthy Building Science?

 - Air Quality Testing

 - Water Quality Testing

 - Soil Testing

 - RF Testing – EMF Testing